-Everyone should be patient and wait his or her turn in line.
+Everyone should be patient and wait for his or her turn in line.
 However, I need to go to the front because I am late for an appointment.

 This is assuming that one part of something has to be applied to all, or other, parts of it.

-Duke University has the best basketball player in the NCAA, therefore they will will the tournament this year.
+Duke University has the best basketball player in the NCAA, therefore they will win the tournament this year.

 11. Fallacy of Fallacies

 Just because there is a fallacy doesn’t mean it is wrong.

 An argument can still have a fallacy, but if it is valid then it will be considered as true for that particular stimulus/question on the LSAT

 Next LSAT: October 09